deepchecks/deepchecks/docs/source/user-guide/vision/formatter_objects.rst

     coco_formatter = DetectionLabelFormatter('lxywh')
     albumentations_formatter = DetectionLabelFormatter('lxyxyn')

-By using provided bbox format notation deepchecks will know how to transform labels to the format required by deepchecks, which is 'lxywh'.
+Based on the outlined bbox format notation deepchecks will transformed the labels to the format required by deepchecks, which is 'lxywh'.

 Elements of the bbox format notation:
     * l - label (class index) of the object;